-7. Sustainability
+8. Sustainability

 SHAPE winning the 'St Helena green business award 2013' has promoted this project, along with presentations about paper recycling held at Prince Andrew Secondary School for 13 to 14 year old students.
-More extensive marketing on the project will be launched in July to mark one year into the project.
+More extensive marketing on the project was launched with radio interviews, newspaper advertising on the Darwin project.

 A number of steps have been taken to ensure sustainability once the project is over.
 One of which is securing annual grants through Service Level Agreements from SHG.
 Another is setting up storage of grey water for use in the recycling process, and increasing the number of staff and trainees.
 Developing new product lines to increase revenue is significant in sustaining the project's objectives.
-Our product lines such as books and packaging are becoming much more popular, and new revenue streams are opening up overseas through web based marketing such as facebook and our website.
+Our product lines such as books, recycling paper, envelopes and packaging are becoming much more popular, and new revenue streams are opening up overseas through web based marketing such as facebook and our website.